Rosalina (Mario): Other games

 Rosalina has appeared in the Mario Kart series as an unlockable character starting with Mario Kart Wii, though she is available by default in Mario Kart 8 Deluxe.
 Mario Kart 8 sees the introduction of a baby version of Rosalina.
 Rosalina also has a namesake racing track in Mario Kart 7 called Rosalina's Ice World.
-Joystiq commented on her appearance, saying that it was nice to see that another "Nintendo character join the obscenely large roster of folks showing their faces in the game."
+Joystiq commented on her appearance, saying that it was nice to see another "Nintendo character join the obscenely large roster of folks showing their faces in the game."

 Rosalina appears as a playable character in Mario Golf: World Tour, available via downloadable content.
 Rosalina is a playable fighter in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
-Ultimate, where she fights alongside various colored Lumas, as well as being in Mario Party 10, Mario Tennis: Ultra Smash, Super Mario Party, Mario Tennis Aces, Mario Golf: Super Rush, Mario Strikers Battle League, and Mario Party Superstars.
+Ultimate, where she fights alongside various colored Lumas, as well as being in Mario Party 10, Mario Tennis: Ultra Smash, Super Mario Party, Mario Tennis Aces, Mario Tennis Fever, Mario Golf: Super Rush, Mario Strikers Battle League, and Mario Party Superstars.
 She also joined the roster in Mario & Sonic at the Rio 2016 Olympic Games, and later reappeared in Mario & Sonic at the Olympic Games Tokyo 2020.
 Rosalina appears in Super Mario Maker as a Mystery Mushroom costume, which can be unlocked either through the 100-Mario challenge, or by scanning her amiibo figure.
 Rosalina also appeared in a crossover in Puzzle & Dragons Z. She appears in Mario + Rabbids Sparks of Hope, where she is possessed by Cursa, the game's main antagonist.
 The game also features Rabbid Rosalina, a Rabbid who admires and dresses like her, as one of the protagonists.

 Other media

-On November 12, 2025, during a Nintendo Direct live presentation, it was announced that Brie Larson will voice Rosalina in The Super Mario Galaxy Movie, alongside Benny Safdie as Bowser Jr.
+Rosalina appears in The Super Mario Galaxy Movie (2026), voiced by Brie Larson.
+In the opening scene, Rosalina is taken by Bowser Jr. while reading a bedtime story to the Lumas.
+The film focuses on Mario, Luigi, Princess Peach, Toad, Yoshi, and Fox McCloud trying to find her.
+Rosalina and Peach are revealed as sisters in the film, both having been created from stardust and have the ability to create life.
+As children, Rosalina sent Peach to the Mushroom Kingdom to protect her from imminent danger, and the two became separated until the end of the film.